flammified/terrabot/README.md

 Installation
 ------

-Install the python using pip:
+Install the module using pip:

 ```
 pip3 install terrabot